Skip to main content

 Virden's career is marked by a strong record in forging industry collaborations.
 At PNNL, he established a first-of-its-kind public-private partnership delivering actionable cybersecurity information to combat threats to critical U.S. infrastructure.
 He co-chaired the 21st Century Truck Initiative with U.S. trucking companies and the Energy Storage Grand Challenge, and initiated DOE's Grid Modernization Initiative and Grid Modernization Laboratory Consortium.

-Among numerous honors, Virden has been elected a Fellow of the American Association for the Advancement of Science and to the Washington State Academy of Sciences.
+Among numerous honors, Virden has been elected a fellow of the American Association for the Advancement of Science and to the Washington State Academy of Sciences.
 His research was recognized with an R&D 100 Award in 1993.

-Prior to NREL, she worked at Idaho National Laboratory for 27 years.
+Prior to NLR, she worked at Idaho National Laboratory for 27 years.
 She has expertise in many aspects of nuclear facility operations, business, and mission development.
 Baker has served in a variety of operations, engineering, science and technology, and management positions throughout her career.
 Among these assignments was her role as special assistant to Idaho National Laboratory's laboratory director.
 During that time, Baker engaged in the full array of the laboratory's internal and external strategic priorities.

 Baker has a bachelor's degree in process technology from the University of Idaho and studied mechanical engineering at Utah State University.
 She also serves on the governing committee that oversees operations at Pacific Northwest National Laboratory.

-Jennifer Logan — Chief Financial Officer
+Jennifer Logan — Alliance and NLR Chief Financial Officer

 Logan also served in various federal contracting and acquisition roles for 18 years within the Department of the Defense, including as deputy chief of contracting and business operations division head contracting officer at Norfolk Naval Shipyard.
 She also served as submarine contracting division head at the U.S. Navy Supervisor of Shipbuilding in Newport News, Virginia.
 Logan began her career as an officer in the U.S. Air Force, stationed in Colorado Springs, Colorado.